 Minor accidents and non-injury incidents should be followed up locally.
-Serious accidents and serious non-injury incidents must be reported to the Health and Safety Coordinator or Director of Property as soon as possible.
+Small fires which did not require attendance by the fire and rescue service should also be reported to the Health and Safety Coordinator.
+Serious accidents and serious non-injury incidents including fires which were attended by the fire and rescue service, must be reported to the Health and Safety Coordinator or Director of Property as soon as possible.
 Once reported, follow up on serious accidents and serious non-injury incidents will be coordinated centrally through the Property Office including, where necessary, statutory reporting under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR).